Boluwatife-Aminu-Taiwo/Boluwatife-Aminu-Taiwo/README.md

 ###

-<p align="left">📬 Let's Connect<br><br>If you're looking for someone eager to learn and ready to grow in a fast-paced data environment, I'm open to internship roles and mentorship opportunities.</p>
+<p align="left">📬 Let's Connect<br><br>If you're looking for someone eager to learn and ready to grow in a fast-paced data environment, I'm open to internship roles and mentorship opportunities. <br>email: aminutaiwob25@gmail.com</br></p>

 ###